anton-johansson/quartz-hazelcast-jobstore-samples/quartz-hazelcast-jobstore-samples-43/README.md

 ## Problem

 The problem is that when any changes is made to my jobs, I want to re-schedule them.
 I remove any existing triggers, then I schedule the job again (with any changes applied).
 However, it seems that the job isn't really unscheduled.
-The job will run on both nodes.
+The job will run on both nodes, both with the intended interval, meaning we get twice as many executions.